Group14-TeamTidy/ChoreKeeper/README.md

     then the list of chores is filtered\
     when I complete a chore and click the box next to it\
     then the chore is "checked off" and marked as completed in the system

+### Create and manage account
+- As a busy person, I want to be able to create an account so that I can access my schedule from anywhere
+- Scenario: User creates and manages an account

+    Given that I would like to manage my chores\
+    when I click the "create account" button and complete the information\
+    then my account is created in the system\
+    and I will be logged in for the first time\
+    when I click on my account details\
+    then I can view and edit my account information\
+    when I click the logout button\
+    then I will be logged out of my account

 ### Receive notifications regarding chores
 - As a signed-in user, I want to be able to get notifications about upcoming chores so that I do not forget to complete them